 RUNX1 Early Career Investigator Grant

-The purpose of the RUNX1 Early Career Investigator Grant is to promote the establishment of a new generation of translational and clinical researchers interested in tackling inherited hematologic malignancy predisposition disorders with a focus on RUNX1-familial platelet disorder.
-We believe that providing capital to early career investigators not only injects funding into where it is needed most, but also cultivates a new cohort of investigators who will be invested in an area of research that historically has had limited attention.
-The Program is viewed as a long-term endeavor of collaboration and data sharing.
-We are especially interested in innovative and cross-disciplinary approaches to developing effective therapies.
+Key Objective: To promote the establishment of a new generation of translational and clinical researchers interested in tackling inherited hematologic malignancy predisposition disorders with a focus on RUNX1-familial platelet disorder.
+We believe that providing capital to early career investigators not only injects funding to where it is needed most, but also cultivates a new cohort of investigators who will be invested in an area of research that historically has had limited attention.

 • Applicants must have an M.D., Ph.D. or dual M.D., Ph.D.
 (D.O., MBBS or equivalent) and be within 5 years of their first faculty appointment as an Assistant Professor or equivalent.
 Associate and Full Professors are ineligible.
 If still at the Instructor level, the applicant must submit a letter of support from their mentor at the sponsoring institution. • A minimum of 75% of the applicant’s time during the award period must be allocated as protected time for all research activities.
 This percentage of time includes both activities on this grant and the applicant’s other research responsibilities. • Applicants may have research grants from other funding sources during the award period, but there must be clear documentation of mechanisms to avoid scientific and budgetary overlap. • Applicants must have research experience working in, and a deep understanding of, normal or malignant hematopoiesis and/or immunology. • Applicant institutions may be based in the U.S. or outside of the U.S. Applicants need not be United States citizens.
 Funds must be granted to non-profit institutions or organizations. • One resubmission of a previously unfunded application is allowed.
 Use the Resubmission section of the application to respond to the prior RRP/ALSF critique of the proposal.
 The response will be scored in the review process in addition to the criteria used for new applications.
 Resubmissions compete with new applicants for funding.